About

 I am committed to pursuing academic work that is both rigorous and policy-relevant.
 I have worked with governmental and community-based organizations to gather data and produce reports that help us better understand a policy’s impact, and improve it going forward.

-Before starting my PhD, I held several different roles at organizations dedicated to building more inclusive democracies.
+Before my academic career, I held several different roles at organizations dedicated to building more inclusive democracies.
 I have worked at an immigrant settlement center, and as a “get out the vote” coordinator.
 I have worked at different think tanks, researching immigrant inclusion in Canada and how social media affects democracy.
 I have supported the Institute of Future Legislators at the University of British Columbia and at Toronto Metropolitan University.